Genre: Visual arts

-The term genre is often used in the history and criticism of visual art, but in art history has meanings that overlap rather confusingly.
+The term genre is often used in the history and criticism of visual art, but in art history it has meanings that overlap rather confusingly.
 Genre painting is a term for paintings where the main subject features human figures to whom no specific identity attaches – in other words, figures are not portraits, characters from a story, or allegorical personifications.
 They usually deal with subjects drawn from "everyday life".
 These are distinguished from staffage: incidental figures in what is primarily a landscape or architectural painting.
-"Genre" is also be used to refer to specialized types of art such as still-life, landscapes, marine paintings and animal paintings, or groups of artworks with other particular features in terms of subject-matter, style or iconography.
+"Genre" can also be used to refer to specialized types of art such as still-life, landscapes, marine paintings and animal paintings, or groups of artworks with other particular features in terms of subject-matter, style or iconography.

 The concept of the "hierarchy of genres" was a powerful one in artistic theory, especially between the 17th and 19th centuries.
 It was strongest in France, where it was associated with the Académie royale de peinture et de sculpture which held a central role in academic art.
 The genres, which were mainly applied to painting, in hierarchical order are: